dale0525/telegramail/README.md

 ### Adding Email Accounts

 1. Use the `/accounts` command and select "Add new account"
 2. Follow the prompts to select your email service provider, then enter your email address, password/App-specific password, and Alias (for display only).
-If you choose a custom email service, you'll need to additionally enter IMAP and SMTP server, port, and whether to use SSL
+If you choose a custom email service, you'll need to additionally enter IMAP and SMTP server, port, and whether to use SSL.
+Currently, [pre-defined configs](./app/email_utils/common_providers.py) include:
+   - Gmail
+   - Outlook/Hotmail
+   - Yahoo
+   - ProtonMail
+   - iCloud
+   - Zoho Mail
+   - AOL
+   - GMX
+   - QQ Mail
+   - Netease
+   - Tencent Exmail
+   - Alimail
+   - Yandex
 3. Telegramail will create a group in Telegram named after your Alias, and add a folder named Email
    ![20250428150635](https://imagehost.daletan.win/20250428150635.png)